-In our roundup of the best online side hustles for 2022, we’ll include some freelance opportunities that you may well not have considered before, as well as plenty of ways to bring in some extra money: with no prior experience, and no equipment other than a laptop or smartphone needed.
+Making cost-effective decisions during this time of uncertainty is something on everyone’s mind.
+In our roundup of the best online side hustles for 2023, we’ll include some freelance opportunities that you might not have considered before, as well as plenty of ways to bring in some extra money: with no experience, and no equipment other than a laptop or smartphone needed.

 So read on for our top 23 ways to make some cash on the side; in your pajamas, and from the comfort of your own home!